PhenoApps/Field-Book/docs/source/traits.rst

 Managing Traits
 ---------------

-Each trait has options to make data collection easier.
-The menu icon on each line allows each trait to deleted, copied, or edited.
-The checkbox allows traits to be active or hidden on the :doc:`collect` (|collect|) screen.
-Traits can be reordered by dragging and dropping the icon on the right of each trait line.
+Once created, traits can be manipulated on the trait screen using the following features:

+  * The stacked line icon on the far left of each trait line can pressed and held to drag and drop the trait and create a new trait ordering.
+  * The menu icon on each trait line opens a menu where the trait can be copied, edited, or deleted.
+  * The checkbox can be checked to make a trait active, or unchecked to prevent it from showing up on the :doc:`collect` (|collect|) screen.

 .. figure:: /_static/images/traits/traits_sort_framed.png
    :width: 40%